 It will typically take you at least three years to complete your PhD, which equates to 156 weeks!
 In this time you’ll have many ups, some downs and hopefully some fun too!
 Within the first few months, you’ll be getting your teeth into your project and your days will be filled with paper reading sessions, experiments, meetings with colleagues and collaborators and many more things.
 But how should you spend your first week as a PhD student?
-Here’s our guide to help you get started on your journey:
+Here’s my guide to help you get started on your journey:

 1. Make Your Workspace Your Own